-Consumer Reports polled nearly 50,000 of its subscribers who bought tires in 2016.
+Consumer Reports polled nearly 50,000 of its subscribers who bought tires recently.
 They asked about who offered the best cost, selection, sales service and free perks.
-(Those free perks were defined as including tire rotation, tire balancing, tire mounting, road-hazard warranties and vehicle inspections.)

 Other metrics the magazine had its readers grade tire retailers on included the quality of installation, wait time for installation, cleanliness of the waiting area, checkout ease and return/exchange policies.

-One note: Obviously, you won’t get installation if you buy online!
-So that metric wasn’t figured in for the online retailers.
+One note: Obviously, you won’t get installation if you buy online from someone like Amazon.
+That metric wasn’t figured in for the online retailers.

 These tire retailers do it best